Numerically Stable Softmax and Cross Entropy

 December 15, 2022

-In this post, we'll take a look at softmax and cross entropy loss.
-We'll see that naive implementations result in numerically instability, and then we'll derive implementations that are numerically stable.
+In this post, we'll take a look at softmax and cross entropy loss, two very common mathematical functions used in deep learning.
+We'll see that naive implementations are numerically unstable, and then we'll derive implementations that are numerically stable.

 Symbols